NickWoodall/HelixGen/readMe.txt

 Activate this environment and move to the GraphGenDirectory

 3. Train the GraphGen Network
+##!!--Pyrosetta has been muted via its init method at the beginning of scripts which may not give error messages in the case of problems

 #straighten the original dataset using helical fits via straighmin.py using pyrosetta
 #requires pyrosetta, you may also download a straightened dataset from google drive (link above) instead